almostearthling/when-command/support/docs/tutorial.md

 This example was in the original **When** tutorial, I found it useful on Linux because many utilities leave temporary backups (those files that end with a _tilde_ `~` character) when you modify a file by default.
 On one hand I didn't want to modify the default settings of all of these utilities, and on the other I didn't like to find my _Documents_ folder full of these files that I had to find and remove from time to time.

-This example is on an up-to-date Linux machine, assuming a working Gnome on X.org desktop session, and a simple shell script will be used as the cleanup command.
+This example takes place on an up-to-date Linux machine, assuming a working Gnome on X.org desktop session, and a simple shell script will be used as the cleanup command.
 It also assumes that the CLI command to move files to the _Trash_ bin is installed, in order to avoid to completely remove these files, as they could be useful anyway in some cases.
 If the `trash` command is not available, the following command can be used on Debian based distributions:

 ```shell
 sudo apt install trash-cli